NATO's chief says the alliance has no plans to send troops to Ukraine

 Fico said that his government is not planning to propose to send Slovak soldiers, but did not provide details about what countries might be considering such deals, or what the troops would do in Ukraine.

-Slovak Parliament speaker Peter Pellegrini said Slovakia won’t deploy troops to Ukraine.
+Parliament speaker Peter Pellegrini also said that Slovakia won’t deploy troops there.

-Czech Prime Minister Petr Fiala declined to comment before leaving for Paris, saying the leaders were meeting to discuss possible options, but he underlined that “the Czech Republic certainly doesn’t want to send its soldiers to Ukraine.”
+Czech Prime Minister Petr Fiala also declined to comment, but he underlined that “the Czech Republic certainly doesn’t want to send its soldiers to Ukraine.”

+Prime Minister Donald Tusk also said on Tuesday that “Poland does not plan to send its troops to Ukraine.”

+NATO as an alliance provides Ukraine only non-lethal aid and support like medical supplies, uniforms and winter equipment, but some members send weapons and ammunition bilaterally or in groups.
+Any decision for the organization to send troops would require unanimous support from all member countries.

 French President Emmanuel Macron said Monday that sending Western troops on the ground in Ukraine should not be “ruled out” in the future, as Russia’s full-scale invasion grinds into a third year.